arestivo/slides/markdown/css3.md

 It's easier to read them from the **right to the left**:

-> Paragraphs with class "intro" that are descendants of elements that are the first child of their parents and are descendants of "sections" that are direct childs of any element that is the next sibling of a "nav" with class "menu".
+> Paragraphs with class "intro" that are descendants of elements that are the first child of their parents and are descendants of "sections" that are direct children of any element that is the next sibling of a "nav" with class "menu."

 <img src="assets/css3/selectors10.svg" width="50%">